 - How to effectively connect with the audience?

 And from these questions, a series of other possibilities open up.
-So, keep reading to understand how to create good content without expiration date for your real estate agency and see the importance they have within your strategy.
+So, keep reading to understand how to create good content without an expiration date for your real estate agency and see the importance they have within your strategy.

 The importance of evergreen content in a winning digital real estate marketing strategy

-So far, you can already see that an evergreen content for real estate is nothing more than a content with no expiration date.
+So far, you can already see that evergreen content for real estate is nothing more than content with no expiration date.
 In other words, it is content that can be consumed at any time by a prospect of your company.

 Overall, this sounds very interesting.
 After all, producing content that lasts “forever” is something to consider.
 Giving the wheel the momentum to keep turning for a long time is what we all want.